mayeco/patagonia/generate-readme.md

 ## ⚠️ CRITICAL AI EXECUTION RULES

-**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete README generation within 8 steps maximum.
+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete README generation within 8 steps, maximum.

-**DECISION POINTS**: Make binary decisions - project structure is clear or needs clarification.
+**DECISION POINTS**: Make binary decisions - the project structure is clear or needs clarification.

 **VALIDATION**: Validate project files and structure before generation.

 **TERMINATION CONDITIONS**:

-- If no project structure found: Ask the developer for details and STOP
+- If no project structure is found: Ask the developer for details and STOP
 - If language detection fails: Default to Spanish and continue
-- Always generate README in detected language
+- Always generate the README in the detected language

 ## STEPS